 Nursing and midwifery

-Deakin's School of Nursing and Midwifery is one of the largest in Australia.
-The School's research programs, undergraduate and postgraduate courses are underpinned by a commitment to quality and safety in health care.
+Deakin's School of Nursing and Midwifery is one of the largest in Australia and offers a number of undergraduate and postgraduate nursing courses based on evidence-based practice and reflecting current trends in the nursing profession

 What can I study?